-This Thanksgiving, why not help your kids learn more about the pilgrims and their stories?
+Why not help your kids learn more about the pilgrims and their stories this Thanksgiving?

 One easy way to do this is by making this Mayflower handprint craft.
-There’s no messy paint involved and the kids will definitely be proud of their finished project!
+There’s no messy paint involved, and the kids will be proud of their finished project!

 Grab those crafting supplies and get busy teaching and having fun.
-Also, check out all of our Thanksgiving crafts for kids for more ideas.
+For more ideas, check out all of our Thanksgiving crafts for kids.

 This post may contain affiliate links.
 As an Amazon Associate and a participant in other affiliate programs, I earn a commission on qualifying purchases.
 Read our disclosure policy.